-- Approximately 7 out of 10 American’s age 65 or over will need some form of long-term care services during the remaining years of their lives, many people have turned to products like long-term care insurance to protect themselves against this potential catastrophic cost.
+With research showing that approximately 7 out of 10 American’s aged 65 or over will need some form of long-term care services during the remaining years of their lives, many people have turned to products like long-term care insurance to protect themselves against this potential catastrophic cost.

-- Many survey responders who chose not to buy long-term care insurance (and have therefore chosen to self-funding — a risk that could be well over $300,000 per year per person) cited the cost of insurance premiums as a primary reason not to buy.
+Many survey responders who chose not to buy long-term care insurance (and have therefore chosen to self-insure a risk that could be well over $300,000 per year per person) cited the cost of insurance premiums as a primary reason not to buy.
 Granted, long-term care insurance isn’t affordable for everyone but it is generally less expensive than most people believe and there are ways to minimize premiums.

 - Your daily or monthly maximum benefit.
 This is the amount that the insurance carrier will reimburse you for care received each day or with more flexible plans, during a given month.
 Selecting a lower daily or monthly benefit, will lower your premiums however you may also be “choosing” to co-insure part of the future risk.

 - Lifetime maximum – stated in a number of years.
 This option is usually stated as 2, 3, 4, 5, 6, etc. years.
 It’s very important to understand that the lifetime benefit you select does NOT limit you to that number of years.
 This option is only used to establish your pool of money (benefits).
 Someone who selects a $6,000/month benefit and a 5 year lifetime maximum benefit will start with a $360,000 pool of money ($6,000 x 12 x 5).
 Benefits paid to the policyholder are deducted from that pool without regard to the number of years.
 So this plan could last a lot longer if the claimant is using less than $6,000 per month.